Diamonds: Homology and the Central Series of Groups: Proofs of Applications

 is onto.
 Let $s_n$ denote the maximum size of a maximal set of surjective homomorphisms $\psi_i\colon F_n \to \PSL(2,\mathbf{F}_{29})$ which are pairwise not conjugate in $\Aut(\PSL(2,\mathbf{F}_{29}))$.
 We then have a surjective homomorphism $\Psi_n\colon \Omega_n \to G_{s_n}$ and so $2^{s_n}$ subgroups which are pairwise $\Z$--coset equivalent in $\Omega_n$ and not conjugate in $\Omega_n$.
 Using that $\Omega$ is non-arithmetic, work of Margulis \cite{Margulis} implies that there exists a constant $C$ that depends on $\Omega$ such that at most $Cn$ of these subgroups can be conjugate in the Lie group $G$.
 It is easy to see that $s_n \geq n$ and thus for large enough $n$, $2^{s_n} > Cn$.
 This implies that at least $2^{s_n}-Cn$ of the the subgroups are pairwise not conjugate in $G$.

 We see that Corollary \ref{C:Genus} and Corollary \ref{C:GenusCom} follow by taking $n$ large enough such that $2^{s_n} - Cn > \ell$.

-\begin{rem} The non-arithmetic assumption is likely not needed.
+\begin{rem} \quad \begin{itemize} \item[(1)] The non-arithmetic assumption is likely not needed.
 One needs to ensure that the number of subgroups that could be conjugate is smaller than $2^{s_n}$.
 Note that in the construction, we can ensure that $s_n > 12180^{n-2}$ while the index of the subgroups is $203^n$.
 So we have at least $2^{12180^{n-2}}$ subgroups of index $203^n$ and need to show that two of them are not conjugate.
 Thus a sub-exponential upper bound (as a function of index) on the number of subgroups of a given index can be isomorphic would suffice.
 One expects a polynomial upper bound for arithmetic lattices.
-Moreover since the kernels can be selected to be dense in the congruence topology, one expects \emph{very few} of them to be isomorphic. \end{rem}

-\begin{rem} Largeness is harder to work around.
+Moreover since the kernels can be selected to be dense in the congruence topology, one expects \emph{very few} of them to be isomorphic. \item[(2)] Largeness is harder to work around.
 For a given lattice, we would not know that we even have a homomorphism to $\PSL(2,\mathbf{F}_{29})$.
 For most lattices, one can ensure that there are finite index subgroups $\Omega_0 < \Omega$ that admit surjective homomorphisms to $\PSL(2,\mathbf{F}_{29})$ using congruence quotients.
-Unfortunately, congruence methods give a uniformly bounded number of such homomorphisms for every finite index subgroup. \end{rem}
+Unfortunately, congruence methods give a uniformly bounded number of such homomorphisms for every finite index subgroup. \end{itemize} \end{rem}

 \begin{rem} Beyond taking products/pullbacks, this is the only known example of a finite $\Z$--coset equivalent pair.
 We refer the reader to Sutherland \cite{Sutherland} who considers two related variations of $\Z$--coset equivalence. \end{rem}